Working with Others

 Listed below are a number of behaviors that are essential to relating to others.
 Rate yourself on these behaviors, using the following scale:

-1 2 3 4 5 6 7 8 9 Very Moderately Adequate Moderately Very Weak Weak Strong Strong
+1 2 3 4 5 6 7 8 9 Very Fairly Adequate Fairly Very Weak Weak Strong Strong

 Note: a rating of 5 or higher means that you would considered yourself a resource person (if only minimally so).
 That is, in a relationship or group, you would be more of a giver rather than a receiver.

-- ______ Feelings: I am not afraid to deal directly with emotion, rather it is my own or someone else.
+______ Feelings: I am not afraid to deal directly with emotion, no matter if it is my own or someone else's.
 I allow myself to feel and give expressions to what I feel.

-- ______ Respect: I express that I am for others even if I do not necessarily approve of what they do.
+______ Respect: I express that I am for others even if I do not necessarily approve of everything they do.

-- ______ Confrontation: I challenge others with responsibly and with care.
+______ Confrontation: I challenge others with responsibly and care.
 I do not use confrontation to help them grow and learn, rather to punish.

-______ Self-disclosure: I let others know the person inside, but I am not exhibitionistic.
+______ Self-disclosure: I let others know the person inside me, but I am not exhibitionistic.
 I am open without being a secret-reveler or secret-searcher.